-- University Policy Website.
+- University Policies Website.
 The University Policies website typically houses policy whose central purpose concerns the administration of academic programs, especially when such policy involves coordination across multiple units or with external entities.
-This is also a site where policies reflecting regulatory requirements, such as those of the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC), may be housed.
+This is also a site where policies reflecting regulatory requirements, such as those of the Southern Association of Colleges and Schools’ Commission on Colleges (SACSCOC), may be housed.

-- Other sources of academic policy decisions.
+- Other sources of academic policy recommendations.
 See also Faculty Senate Standing Committees and University Standing Committees (including the University Standing Committee on General Education), and the Distance Education Council.

 Please contact Claudia Rector, Assistant Provost for Academic Affairs at 703-993-8679 with any questions.